Diagnose and explain: Neural X-ray diagnosis with visual and textual evidence

 - Learn how to use TensorFlow and Cloud TPUs to train a model for radiology report generation and how to optimize language models for clinical pertinence (making them more "clinically aware")

-Wisdom d’Almeida is a Visiting Researcher at Mila, working with Yoshua Bengio and Alain Tapp on fundamental machine learning questions related to consciousness.
+Wisdom d’Almeida is a Visiting Researcher at Mila, working with Yoshua Bengio on System 2 reasoning with deep learning models, based on the Consciousness Prior.
 His other research interests include grounded language learning and AI explainability.
 In the past, Wisdom worked on natural language understanding for common-sense reasoning, with application to areas such as healthcare—his master’s dissertation was about medical report generation with natural language explanations.
 Wisdom’s works in AI won a Government of India National Award in 2018.
 Previously, he interned at Google in San Francisco and demoed at Google Cloud Next 2018.
 Wisdom holds a master’s degree from KIIT in India and a BS from Université de Lomé in Togo, where he grew up.
 In his spare time, you can see him struggling with his vocal cords and his guitar strings.

 For conference registration information and customer service